biolink/biolink-model/docs/index.md

  * [EntityToDiseaseAssociation](EntityToDiseaseAssociation.md) - mixin class for any association whose object (target node) is a disease
  * [EntityToFeatureOrDiseaseQualifiers](EntityToFeatureOrDiseaseQualifiers.md) - Qualifiers for entity to disease or phenotype associations
     * [EntityToDiseaseAssociation](EntityToDiseaseAssociation.md) - mixin class for any association whose object (target node) is a disease
- * [FrequencyQualifierMixin](FrequencyQualifierMixin.md) - Qualifier for freqency type associations
+ * [FrequencyQualifierMixin](FrequencyQualifierMixin.md) - Qualifier for frequency type associations
     * [EntityToFeatureOrDiseaseQualifiers](EntityToFeatureOrDiseaseQualifiers.md) - Qualifiers for entity to disease or phenotype associations
        * [EntityToDiseaseAssociation](EntityToDiseaseAssociation.md) - mixin class for any association whose object (target node) is a disease
  * [FrequencyQuantifier](FrequencyQuantifier.md)